-7.2.2 fcc
+8.2.2 fcc

 This generator creates an FCC crystal lattice.
 Similarly to the cubic lattice, the tiling is performed in a rectilinear manner in 3D space.
-The masses for each unique position in the unit cell of the FCC crystal is specified via the $<atom \cdots />$.
+The masses for each unique position in the unit cell of the FCC crystal is specified via the <atom ··· />.
 The positions that can be specified are the (000), (202), (220), and (022) positions.
-The (000) is the corner position, and the remaining three are the three perpendicular faces. the lattice parameter and bounding colume can be set using the $<spacing>\cdots</spacing>$ and the <bound x="value" y="value" z="value"/> attributes.
+The (000) is the corner position, and the remaining three are the three perpendicular faces, these are mandatory.
+The lattice parameter and bounding colume can be set using the <spacing>····</spacing> and the <bound x="value" y="value" z="value"/> attributes.